 - Early Childhood Education

 Cognitive, creative, and social development for children from infancy to pre-school

-SCAN operates two early learning centers in Manhattan, at the LaGuardia Nursery in East Harlem at NYCHA’s East River Houses, and the Eisman Day Nursery in NYCHA’s Holmes Towers on East 93rd Street.
-These serve children from infancy to pre-school.
+SCAN operates an early learning center in Manhattan, at the the Eisman Day Nursery in NYCHA’s Holmes Towers on East 93rd Street.
+It serves children from infancy to pre-school.

 - Family / Social Services

 Intensive preventive services, mix social service, mental health, domestic violence support, and substance abuse treatment